 4. The Auto TopUp feature means you don’t have to go anywhere to load more funds when you need them (if you choose this option).

 5. If you lose your wristband, we will give you a new wristband and do our best to instantly recover any funds attached to it – you can’t do that with cash!

 6. It makes service at the bars and vendors much faster and reduces queues.

 7. If you don’t spend all of the money loaded onto your wristband, you can quickly and easily request your money back online after the event – please note there is a £1 processing fee from our payment provider for this service.

 How do I get started?

 Firstly you need to buy a ticket for the festival – you can’t get started without one.
-With your ticket you can create a personal account before the festival, allowing you to top up credit on your account before and during the festival – you can also set up Auto TopUp and keep track of all your purchases during the festival.
+With your MAIN FESTIVAL TICKET ONLY (Not your Wednesday ticket) you can create a personal account before the festival, allowing you to top up credit on your account before and during the festival – you can also set up Auto TopUp and keep track of all your purchases during the festival.

 During the festival you can still create an online personal account using your smartphone with the unique ID at the back of your wristband tag.